 Biscuits.
 I crave buttery bits of goodness slathered in jam.
 I could absolutely eat crispy on the outside, tender on the inside biscuits every. day. of. my. life.

-I have been avoiding them for years though.
-Sadly, the gluten and the dairy and the high fat content are always triggers for me.
+Though, I have been avoiding them for years.
+Sadly, gluten and dairy and the high-fat content are always triggers for me.

 But, when my daughter, who also struggles, asked for biscuits for her birthday breakfast, I got down to business figuring it out.